 Gift Shop

-A sales desk is located in the visitor center with a variety of souvenirs and books.
+A sales desk is located in the visitor center featuring souvenirs and books.